A Treasury of Christmas Carols

 The earliest carols were written in Middle English, which in some cases bears little resemblance to modern English (or even "American").
 In these cases, I have not attempted to translate the original into modern English (as I have no facility with Middle English - or any other "foreign" language).
 As much as possible, I have retyped the originals as I found them (especially those from William Sandys, for example).

 Note: I don't have a Mac, and can't say whether or not the Macintosh version of this font works on these pages.
-Hopefully that deficiency will be corrected soon.
+Sorry.

 Some other carols, especially those from the 16th century, are reproduced using a font called "Old Blackletter."
 For some pages, this font must be installed in order to accurately represent the text.
 You can download this font from that "impecunious antiquarian" Red Henry's Old English Page (or right click here and then select "Save File As" to save a copy of the file to your computer).
 Again, I will note on the individual carol's page which ones need this font.